ecnepsnai/web/README.md

 It includes simple controls to allow for user authentication with contextual data being available in every request, and provides simple per-user rate-limiting.

+## Router

+Package router provides a simple & efficient parametrized HTTP router.

+A HTTP router allows you to map a HTTP request method and path to a specific function.
+A parameterized HTTP router allows you to designate specific portions of the request path as a parameter, which can later be fetched during the request itself.

+This package allows you modify the routing table ad-hoc, even while the server is running.

 # Documentation & Examples